EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time

-\paragraph{Real-World Sequences} We collected ten real-world sequences using a synchronized setup consisting of an iniVation DVXplorer event camera ($640\times480$ resolution) and a Livox Avia LiDAR.
-The two sensors are hardware-synchronized, and their extrinsic parameters are calibrated using the edge-based calibration method proposed in \cite{xing2023target}.
-Ground truth camera trajectories are derived by combining high-precision LiDAR poses from Point-LIO \cite{he2023point} with the calibrated LiDAR-event camera extrinsic parameters, providing accurate benchmarks for evaluating our rotation estimation results.
+\paragraph{Real-World Sequences} We collected 16 real-world sequences using a synchronized setup consisting of an iniVation DVXplorer event camera ($640\times480$ resolution) and a Livox Avia LiDAR.
+The two sensors are hardware-synchronized, and their extrinsic parameters are calibrated using the edge-based calibration method proposed in \cite{xing2023target}. \begin{revisedtextblock}Among these sequences, the \texttt{limx-rotation} and \texttt{limx-sway} sequences were specifically collected using our LimX TRON 1 wheeled bipedal robot equipped with an iniVation DVXplorer event camera, as shown in \prettyref{fig:limx_tron1_setup}.
+Ground truth camera trajectories are derived by combining high-precision LiDAR poses from Point-LIO \cite{he2023point} with the calibrated LiDAR-event camera extrinsic parameters, providing accurate benchmarks for evaluating our rotation estimation results.\end{revisedtextblock}